Teamkiller324/StatsMe/README.md

 Current Version: Pre-Alpha 1.0 (0.01a)

-Note: This plugin is currently set on hold due to it needing a complete rewrite from scratch.
+Note: This plugin is at the very moment being rewritten from scratch under a new name Xstats

 Sneak peek: